jexxa-projects/Jexxa/tutorials/ContractManagement/README.md

 * `IContractRepository`: Manage contracts with a very high lifetime and must be searched by different metadata.
 * `IDomainEventStore`: Archive all domain events that must be searched by different metadata.

 Based on the requirements, both interface should be implemented using an `IObjectStore`.
+In the reset of this section we describe the implementation of `IContractRepositroy`.
+Since the implementation of `IDomainEventStore` is quite similar please refer to its source code.

 ### Implementing `IContractRepositroy`